-The defendants contend the Second Superseding Indictment should be dismissed because it does not provide adequate specificity and information as to the charges against them.
-ECF No. 161 at 5 and ECF No. 176 at 1.
-The defendants premise this challenge on the Sixth Amendment's right "to be informed of the nature and the cause of the accusation" and Federal Rule of Criminal Procedure 7(c)'s requirement that an indictment must contain a "plain, concise, and definite written statement of the essential facts constituting the offense charged."
+First, Randolph contends that Count One should be dismissed because it does not provide adequate specificity and information as to the charge against him.
+Randolph premises this challenge on the Sixth Amendment right "to be informed of the nature and the cause of the accusation" and Federal Rule of Criminal Procedure 7(c)'s requirement that an indictment must contain a "plain, concise, and definite written statement of the essential facts constituting the offense charged."

-The defendants misunderstand the purpose of an indictment and the low bar it must clear to satisfy the Federal Rules of Criminal Procedure and the Constitution.
+Randolph misunderstands the purpose of an indictment and the low bar it must clear to satisfy the Federal Rules of Criminal Procedure and the Constitution.
 As the D.C.
 Circuit explained in United States v.
 Haldeman, 559 F.2d 31 (D.C.
 Cir.
 1976), "[a]lthough an indictment must in order to fulfill constitutional requirements apprise the defendants of the essential elements of the offense with which they are charged, neither the Constitution, the Federal Rules of Criminal Procedure, nor any other authority suggests that an indictment must put the defendants on notice as to every means by which the prosecution hopes to prove that the crime was committed."
 Id. at 124.
 Indeed, "the validity of an indictment 'is not a question of whether it could have been more definite and certain."
 United States v.
 Verrusio, 762 F.3d 1, 13 (D.C.
 Cir.
 2014) (quoting United States v.
 Debrow, 346 U.S. 374, 378 (1953)).
 "While detailed allegations might well have been required under common-law pleading rules . . . they surely are not contemplated by Rule 7(c)(1), which provides that an indictment 'shall be a plain, concise, and definite written statement of the essential facts constituting the offense charged."
 Id. at 110.
 As a mere notice pleading, an indictment is sufficient if it "contains the elements of the offense charged and fairly informs a defendant of the charge against which he must defend."
 United States v.
 Resendiz-Ponce, 549 U.S. 102, 108 (2007); Haldeman, 559 F.2d at 123 ("The validity of alleging the elements of an offense in the language of the statute is, of course, well established.").
 Only in the rare case where "guilt depends so crucially upon . . . a specific identification of fact" not included in the statutory language will an indictment that restates the statute's language be insufficient.
 Haldeman, 559 F.2d at 125 (quoting Russell v.
 United States, 369 U.S. 749, 764 (1962)).